bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

 * Switch between platforms on the **Version History** page in the case of cross-platform projects.

   ![](/img/ship_benefits.jpg)

-Deployment includes automatic re-sign and artifact generation and we store all the previous versions too.
-The app’s metadata, all the marketing copy, and screenshots can also be edited on the spot and non-developer people can manage it.

 ## Getting started with Ship